 What followed was a long, cold stare that made me glad that not only had I steeled myself mentally, but also emptied my bladder.
 Then just when I was about to run sway, squealing like a piglet …

-“I’ve noticed you since you walked in,” she said.
+“I saw you when you walked in,” she said.

 Piglet froze.
 Her voice.
 Her majestic voice — teetering at the edge of charismatic and intimidating.
 Even diners at the table nearby stopped talking and leaned in to listen.
 Oh, sure.
 Who wouldn’t notice a lone diner who charges in just after opening time, orders without looking at the menu, and finishes in less than 20 minutes a meal that’s big enough for 3 people?
 But where is she going with this?

 “I like you,” she declared.
-The tone was somewhat military and crisp — definitely not in the awwwww way.
-Her face didn’t display even half a smile.
+Ordering a lot of food usually endears you to a chef—I can see that.
+Her tone was short, though, and her face didn’t display even half a smile, so I didn’t know what to make of that.
 But it didn’t matter, because the heavenly hosts suddenly erupted into cheers and the cherubim gave each other high-fives for, behold — “Whatever you want, ask.”